kateij/assignment/README.md

 http://localhost:8080

-The HAL browser is not because this has been replaced by the HAL explorer.
+The HAL browser is not being used because this has been replaced by the HAL explorer.